Halluminate

 Computer-use agents work in the demo.
 They break in production.
 The gap is environment quality.

 Browser and computer-use AI is the most-watched capability in the model lab roadmap — and the most fragile in deployment.
-WebArena, the canonical research benchmark, still shows agents underperforming humans by enormous margins on routine multi-app workflows.[1] a16z's framing is identical: "current agent offerings more closely resemble advanced RPA tools than true autonomous systems."[13]
+When OSWorld launched in 2024, the best model completed 12.24% of routine desktop tasks against a human baseline of 72.36%.[23]
+WebArena showed the same gap on multi-app web workflows.[1] a16z's framing is identical: "current agent offerings more closely resemble advanced RPA tools than true autonomous systems."[13]
+The gap has since closed at exactly the rate labs bought environments — which is the point.

 The reason isn't model capacity.
 The reason is that labs train agents on whatever data they can scrape — public web recordings, OSS web benchmarks, synthetic prompts — and then fine-tune them on a few thousand hand-curated trajectories.
 None of that mirrors the production stack the agent will actually run against.
 The Salesforce instance, the Slack workspace, the ServiceNow ticket queue, the QuickBooks reconciliation flow — these are the surfaces the customer cares about, and they look nothing like the public web.